-Today’s marketing world is filled with buzzwords.
+Today’s marketing world is filled with many terms and buzzwords.
 From acronyms like “KPI” and “CTR” to rising industry trends like “big data” and “hyperlocal,” sales and marketing leaders in the manufacturing space constantly find buzzwords left and right.
 So when you come across the word “omni-channel,” you may be quick to dismiss it.

 That would be a mistake.